A discrete model for the apparent viscosity of polydisperse suspensions including maximum packing fraction: Development of a viscosity correlation for polydisperse suspensions

-The inequalities~\eqref{eq:alphagrenz1sit1} and \eqref{eq:alphagrenz1sit2} cover all possible values of~$\dphi^i_2$.
-On the basis of a given volume fraction~$\dphi^i_2$ one has to decide whether situations~1 or~2 are present.
-Subsequently the respectively valid equations~\eqref{eq:phiT1sit1} or~\eqref{eq:phiT1sit2} may be used to calculate the maximum packing fraction~$\varphi_{T2}^i$.
-The relations~\eqref{eq:phiT1sit1} and~\eqref{eq:phiT1sit2} are---if notation is adapted---identical to the equations~(3) and~(4) presented in~\cite{1997_Gondret}.

-\subparagraph{Derivation for tridisperse systems\\} The following considerations refer to tridisperse systems, that is systems with three particle size classes.
-The pattern underlying the derivation will later be turned into a general formulation for an arbitrary number of size classes.
-With tridisperse systems we also distinguish between two situations because, regardless of the number of size classes, there are always two situations.
+\subparagraph{Generalization for polydisperse systems} In the following, we will generalize the model for polydisperse systems which corresponds to deriving expressions for the total volume fraction~$\varphi_{Tk+1}^i$ in the situations~\eins and~\zwei and for the limiting value of~$\dphi^i_{k+1}$.
+Regardless of the number of size classes, there are always two situations.
 This relies on the geometric fact that no particle class except the one with the largest particle diameter can reach the monodisperse packing fraction.
 If hypothetically a particle class with a smaller diameter reached the monodisperse maximum packing fraction, the larger particles would not fit into the interstices between the smaller particles and could thus not contribute to this state of maximum packing fraction.